Alloy Artifacts

 [Craftsman BF 5/8 Combination Wrench]

-Fig. 27 shows a Craftsman "BF" 5/8 combination wrench with raised panels, stamped with "=Craftsman=" and the fractional size on the front panel, with "Chrome Molybdenum" and "BF Japan" plus the fractional size on the back side panel.
+Fig. 29 shows a Craftsman "BF" 5/8 combination wrench with raised panels, stamped with the "=Craftsman=" logo and fractional size on the front panel, with "Chrome Molybdenum" and "BF Japan" plus the fractional size on the back panel.

 The overall length is 7.8 inches, and the finish is chrome plating.